tingtron/hiring-engineers/blog/blog.md

 ![Load Saturation](041_Load_Saturation.png)

-We should exect that after further increase of the load, the server performance would suffer, and errors will start to appear.
+We should expect that after further increase of the load, the server performance would suffer, and errors will start to appear.
-However, to get more specific insight into performance of individual requests, such as reposne time and error counts, we need to capture request procecing statistics.
+However, to get more specific insight into performance of individual requests, such as reponse time and error counts, we need to capture certain request-processing statistics.

-Note: there are several ways to capture web request processing performance, such as in transport layer, etc. However, here we'll be capturing statistics from inside the Node.js code itself.
-So we can configure the complexity of responses (time and size in particular), and error triggering mechanism.
+Note: there are several ways for capturing performance indicators of a web application, such as in the transport layer, load testing client, etc. However, here we'll be capturing statistics from inside the Node.js code itself.
+Doing so we can configure the complexity of responses (time and size in particular), and the error triggering mechanism.

 ## Collecting Node.js Stats